Type: Therapist, Therapy, Psychologist (Currently on leave):

 Veha Pandya (She/Her)

-Veha (She/Her) is a 26 year old mental health therapist from Mumbai who practices offline and online.
-They’re based out of Andheri - West.
+Veha (She/Her) is a 27 year old mental health therapist from Mumbai.
+They practice offline from Andheri - West and online.

 Key Details